edeustace/mongo-db-utils/README.md

 # MongoDbUtils

-!!
-Not ready for public consumption

-A gem to simplify backing up and copying your mongo dbs.
+A little gem that simplifies backing up and copying your mongo dbs.

+It saves your database urls so any task is just a few clicks.

 * backup a database
-* copy a database from one server to another
+* copy a database from one server to another (whilst backing up the target db if it exits)

 ## Installation

+You need to have mongorestore and mongodump on your path.

 Add this line to your application's Gemfile: